 Drag them from File Explorer to the site library.

 Tip: You can also save Office documents from the Backstage (Choose the File tab) in Word, Excel, PowerPoint, and other Office desktop apps.
-For example in Word, see Save a document in Word 2016.

 When you store your documents in Office 365, you get the benefit of secure cloud storage and you can get to your documents from any device at any time.